A website audit is the analysis of a site looking at the factors that determine visibility in Google.

 A website audit needs to be part of your marketing budget each year, and keep in mind budgeting for the actions coming out of the audit such as a site penalty.

 Cheap audits are going to give you a summary of report data from tools that don’t take into account the changing environment of search.
 Or a report without a proper interpretation of what those tool reports mean to your business and your customers.

 For a small to medium website this could be anywhere from £500-£4,000.
 Remember, expertise is key to getting a successful result, your audit is only going to be as good as the person conducting it.

 How to Audit Your Website Content for SEO

-Website audits can be tedious and time consuming, but by now most marketers know that they are a necessary for driving website success.
+Website audits can be tedious and time-consuming, but by now most marketers know that they are necessary for driving website success.

 With Google’s frequent algorithm updates and improvements, SEO rules and best practices are changing.
 Reevaluating your digital strategies is one of the only ways to stay on top of these changes.

 With the time and right resource a website audit can be completed in house, it does not have to be stressful or difficult, but it needs planning.
 You need to understand what you are looking for how to make changes and how to check those updates.